 An inland counterpart to The Bluffs with square tees and greens paying homage to golden-age architecture.
 Walking only.

-The South Course at Arcadia Bluffs, which opened in 2018, is a deliberate counterpoint to The Bluffs.
-Where the original course draws its character from Lake Michigan and the wind that comes off it, the South Course turns inland and finds its identity in a different tradition entirely.
-Dana Fry designed the layout as a homage to golden-age American golf architecture, with square-shaped tees and greens that reference the geometric formalism of early 20th-century design.
-The result is a course that feels older than it is, in the best possible sense.
+The South Course at Arcadia Bluffs is Dana Fry's 2018 inland counterpoint to The Bluffs.
+Where the original course gets its character from Lake Michigan and the wind, the South turns away from the water and into a homage to golden-age American architecture, with square-shaped tees and greens that reference the geometric formalism of early 20th-century design.
+It feels older than it is, in the right way.

 Hillside layout with panoramic views of Torch Lake, one of the clearest inland lakes in the United States.
 Twenty-five minutes from Traverse City.